gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 }
 ```

-The following members are defined per every claim:
+The following members are defined for every claim:

 * `assertion` REQUIRED, Object: Expression that will be evaluated against the actual value of the claim.
 * `purpose` OPTIONAL, String: String describing the purpose of the request to the End-User.
 * `essential` OPTIONAL, Boolean: As defined at section 5.5.1 [@!OIDC]

-Every other member that is not understood by the OP SHOULD be ignored.
+Every other member that is not recognized by the OP SHOULD be ignored.

 # Expression language

-The `assertion` member contains the expression (a JSON object) that will be evaluated as `true`/`false` depending on the actual value of the named claim.
+The `assertion` member contains the expression (a JSON object) that will be evaluated as a `boolean` depending on the actual value of the named claim.

 This language SHOULD be defined by the OP and it MUST be discoverable at the well-known endpoint, see section [OP Metadata](#op-metadata).

 Recommended operations (if applicable):

+* eq: The value is equal to the given value.
 * gt: The value should be greater than the given value.
 * lt: The value should be lower than the given value.
 * gte: The value is equal or greater than the given value.
 * lte: The value is equal or lower than the given value.
-* eq: The value is equal to the given value.
 * in: The value is equal to one of the elements in the list.

-The OP is entitled to change the specification to match its requirements.
+The OP is entitled to change the specification to match any individual requirements.

 ## Simple types

-Every claim value has a type (i.e. String, Number), depending on the type of the claim some operators could be valid or not, or even perform some conversion before executing the expression.
+Every claim value has a type (i.e. String, Number) and depending on this type of the claim some operators will not be valid.

+In some cases the value requires some manipulation before executing the expression (e.g. phone numbers require normalization).

-In the following example, `given_name` type is `string` and the result of the expression evaluation becomes true only if the value of the claim is `William`.
+In the following example, `given_name` type is `string` and the result of the expression evaluation becomes `true` only if the value of the claim is `William`.

 ```json
 {